Learn

 Poetry, Community and Heritage

-January marked the beginning of an 18-month research project with TORCH (The Oxford Research Centre in the Humanities), led by Research Associate Abbi Flint.
+January marked the beginning of an 18-month research project with TORCH (The Oxford Research Centre in the Humanities), led by Professor Christine Gerrard (Lady Margaret Hall Oxford) and Research Associate, Dr Abbi Flint.
 Together, we are exploring the poetic legacy of our sites, creating and delivering workshops, publications, mentoring schemes and a three-day festival at Oxford University’s Schwarzman Centre, opening in 2025.

 With a shared commitment to community-engaged, co-created learning, we aim to broaden and deepen our engagement with young people across the country through poetry.